 Those who avoid gluten based on preference (ahem, trend) swear they feel better when they don’t eat gluten.
 It may be they have non-celiac gluten sensitivity (see “Celiac?
 Or just sensitive?” below).
 But for those who truly have celiac disease, a gluten-free diet is no fad, nor is it optional: It’s the only treatment for the condition, and it has to be followed strictly.

-I think my kid might have it.
+I think my kid might have celiac disease.
 What now?

 The first step is obvious: Talk to your kid’s doctor.
 She can order a simple blood test that screens for celiac; in every province except Ontario, the test is free.